madongchunqiu/UITableViewCell-Lifecycle/README.md

 ```
 The difference between Swift version and Objective-C version is:
 the Swift version swizzle method `tableView:willDisplayCell:forRowAtIndexPath:` directly in `MDTableViewDelegate`, not its subclass.
+By doing this, the tranverse of all the classes to find classes that need method swizzling is not necessary.
 ```

 # Known Issues